ampleforth/AIPs/AIPs/aip-5.md

 ### Motivation for Bounded Expansion

-Today’s asymmetric policy has bounded contraction rates but unbounded expansion rates simply because contraction occurs in the range of [0,1] while expansion occurs in the range of [1, ∞].
-As a result expansion often rapidly outpaces contraction, resulting in prolonged corrective periods.

 Any symmetric policy would either be bounded on both expansion and contraction or unbounded on both expansion and contraction.
 We propose bounded expansion and contraction to limit protocol sensitivity to short-lived, but extreme market conditions that can wildly expand or contract supply.

 ## Specification